yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/pagecontent/building-blocks.md

       - Or if the Data Provider has not yet implemented the target Resource Type
     - Despite the above, this "display" text should NOT be totally relied on by Data Consumers
       - They must be robust and able to cope with Data Providers who are less mature and unable to populate "display" text
       - Depending on use-case the fallback option will be EITHER to indicate there is a link with no further information about what it might contain OR to automatically pre-follow the link and retrieve further information to generate a summary for display

+## **Local Identifiers**

+FHIR offers the "id" field, to contain a unique identifier for each resource (often a guid).

+However most FHIR Resources also offer an "identifier" field to capture a more meaningful and/or business-related identifier.

+In some cases there is an obvious recognised identifier to use, for example:
+ - NHS Number for patients
+ - ODS Code for organisations

+However in many cases there is no such widely recognised identifier.
+Still, it can be useful to provide a local identifier - that helps to identify the item and may, for example, be useful to quote in enquiries and correspondence.

+The pattern for this is established by Care Connect, which has chosen to use a single code system to denote a local identifier for a particular type of resource from ANY source.
+For example on the patient ***https://fhir.nhs.uk/Id/local-patient-identifier***.
+This has the advantage of making local identifiers consistent to find, as well as enabling their use to be defined in a Profile via "slicing".

+Building on this approach we have defined similar code systems for other types of FHIR Resource.

+A downside of this approach is that the local identifiers from different sources may overlap.
+We therefore propose a simple mitigation, based on prefixing the identifier with the organisation's ODS code (with a period as separator)

+> Example:
+>  The organisation with ODS code "ABC" has an item with an identifier "12345".
+The local identifier to be used in FHIR Resources is therefore "**ABC.12345**"